 Online proctoring is becoming increasingly popular for certification exams, allowing candidates to take exams from the comfort of their own homes or workplaces.
 While this option can provide convenience and flexibility, it raises ethical considerations that must be addressed.
+In this blog, we will explore the ethical considerations of online proctoring for certification exams.

 One of the most significant concerns is the potential invasion of privacy, as online proctoring systems often use webcams to monitor test-takers.
 This can feel intrusive and uncomfortable, particularly for individuals who are taking exams in their homes.